At the end of April my wonderful girlfriend would

 have been quite so keen to stay (although she did get to spend more time with me).
 Her primary

-school expertise was ever so valuable - a room at Kankia School has now
+school expertise was ever so valuable - a room at Kankia School

 (I made that bit up)